ethpandaops/assertoor/pkg/coordinator/tasks/generate_consolidations/README.md

 - **`sourceIndexCount`**:
   The number of validators to include in the consolidation process from the source mnemonic.

+- **`targetPublicKey`**:
+  The public key of the target validator to which all consolidated funds will be transferred.

 - **`targetValidatorIndex`**:
-  The index of the target validator to which all consolidated funds will be transferred.
+  The index of the target validator to which all consolidated funds will be transferred. (alternative to targetPublicKey)

 - **`consolidationEpoch`**:
   The specific blockchain epoch during which the consolidations are to be executed, aligning the transactions with defined blockchain timings.